microchip-pic-avr-examples/pic18f56q71-rlc-meter-mplab-mcc/README.md

 ### Measurement board

-The measurement circuit is realised on a board that can be used on a mikroBus socket.
+The measurement circuit is realised on a board that can be used on a mikroBUS™ socket.
 The entire schematic and Gerber files of the board can be found in the `Board Documents` folder.

 The following image shows the schematic of the low-pass filter and auto-balancing bridge.
 A [MCP6022](https://www.microchip.com/en-us/product/mcp6022) is used for the two OPAMPs.
 The first one is used for the filter that generates the sine wave from the PWM signal.
 The second one implements the automatic balanced bridge that was mentioned above.
 The device under test (DUT) is connected in the circuit using the J1 connector.
 <br><img src="images/board_schematic.png" width="1000">
-<br>*Note:* The R18 resistor is not connected on the board.
+<br>**Note:** The R18 resistor is not connected on the board.

-The selection between the current and voltage aquisition is done using two [MCP6S26](https://www.microchip.com/en-us/product/mcp6s26) PGAs that have an internal multiplexer used to select between the six possible inputs.
-The PGAs multiplexers for input and gain selection can be programmed using the SPI interface and they are connected in a daisy-chain configuration.
-The two PGAs have multiple inputs conected for different configuration of the circuit.
+The selection between the current and voltage acquisition is done using two [MCP6S26](https://www.microchip.com/en-us/product/mcp6s26) PGAs that have an internal multiplexer used to select between the six possible inputs.
+The PGAs multiplexers for input and gain selection can be programmed using the Serial Peripheral Interface (SPI) and they are connected in a daisy-chain configuration.
+The two PGAs have multiple inputs connected for different configurations of the circuit.
 The following configuration is used for this application:

 |**Measurement**|**PGA1 (U2) Channel**|**PGA2 (U3) Channel**|
 | :-------:     | :-----------------: | :-----------------: |